King's Chair of Systematic Theology

 Paul Nimmo holds the King's Chair of Systematic Theology (1620) at the University of Aberdeen.
 He joined the University in 2013, having previously held the position of Meldrum Senior Lecturer in Reformed Theology at the University of Edinburgh, where he had worked since 2008.
 His own studies were undertaken at the University of Cambridge, the University of Edinburgh, Princeton Theological Seminary, and Eberhard Karls Universität Tübingen, while his first academic position was as a post-doctoral Research Assistant and Affiliated Lecturer at the University of Cambridge.

-Paul received a John Templeton Award for Theological Promise in 2009 for his first book Being in Action: The Theological Shape of Barth's Ethical Vision (T&T Clark, 2007), and is also the author of Barth: A Guide for the Perplexed (T&T Clark, 2016), and the co-Editor of The Cambridge Companion to Reformed Theology (CUP, 2016 - with David Fergusson).
-His current book projects include the monograph Karl Barth and the Eucharist: Thinking with and after Barth on the Lord's Supper (for T&T Clark), the edited volume The Oxford Handbook of Karl Barth (for OUP - with Paul Dafydd Jones), and the Church of Scotland resource Learn: Understanding our Faith (for St Andrew Press).
+Paul received a John Templeton Award for Theological Promise in 2009 for his first book Being in Action: The Theological Shape of Barth's Ethical Vision (T&T Clark, 2007), and is also the author of Barth: A Guide for the Perplexed (T&T Clark, 2016).
+He is the co-Editor of The Cambridge Companion to Reformed Theology (Cambridge University Press, 2016 - with David Fergusson [Edinburgh]) and the Editor of the Church of Scotland congregational resource Learn: Understanding our Faith (St Andrew Press, 2017).
+His current book projects include the monograph Karl Barth and the Eucharist: Thinking with and after Barth on the Lord's Supper (for T&T Clark), a monograph on the Reformed doctrines of the Lord's Supper, and the edited volume The Oxford Handbook of Karl Barth (for Oxford University Press - with Paul Dafydd Jones [UVA]).

-Paul is Senior Editor of the International Journal of Systematic Theology, which journal he managed from 2006 to 2014, and is Series Co-Editor of Explorations in Reformed Theology (with Paul Dafydd Jones).
-He has been a Fellow of the Center for Barth Studies in Princeton since 2009, and was elected to the AAR Reformed Theology and History Group Steering Committee in 2012 and the AAR Friedrich Schleiermacher Group Committee in 2016.
+Paul is co-Director (with Tom Greggs and Phil Ziegler) of the Aberdeen Centre for Protestant Theology, founded in 2017.
+He is also Senior Editor of the International Journal of Systematic Theology, for which he was Managing Editor from 2006 to 2014, and is Series Co-Editor of Explorations in Reformed Theology (with Paul Dafydd Jones).
+He has been a Fellow of the Center for Barth Studies in Princeton since 2009, and became co-Chair (with Cynthia Rigby [Austin]) of the AAR Reformed Theology and History Group Steering Committee in 2017, having been a Member of the Committee since 2012.
+He has also been a Member of the AAR Friedrich Schleiermacher Group Committee since 2016.
 He was the elected Treasurer of the Society of the Study of Theology from 2013 to 2016, and delivered the Kerr Lectures in Glasgow in 2008.

-I would be very happy to hear from anyone thinking about on-campus postgraduate reserarch at the University of Aberdeen in any of the following fields of study:
+I would be very happy to hear from anyone thinking about on-campus postgraduate research at the University of Aberdeen in any of the following fields of study:

 - the theology of Karl Barth

 I have a long-standing interest in the theology of Karl Barth.
 The monograph which I am currently writing is entitled Karl Barth and the Eucharist, a book which seeks to think with and after Barth on the theology of the Lord's Supper.
-This research builds explicitly on work I carried out as a doctoral student, in which I explored the relationship between ontology and ethics in the Church Dogmatics; for the resultant monograph - Being in Action: The Theological Shape of Barth's Ethical Vision - I was awarded a John Templeton Award for Theological Promise.
+This research builds explicitly on work I carried out in my first monograph - Being in Action: The Theological Shape of Barth's Ethical Vision.
 I have published a textbook entitled Karl Barth: A Guide for the Perplexed, and am currently co-editing the Oxford Handbook of Karl Barth with Professor Paul Dafydd Jones.
 I have also written a series of research articles and teaching essays on such doctrines as election, pneumatology, vocation, hamartiology, sacramentology, justification, and ecclesiology in the theology of Karl Barth.

 - the theology of Friedrich Schleiermacher

 I also have a long-standing interest in the theology of Friedrich Schleiermacher.
 I have written a number of research articles which explore his views of soteriology, justification, and the sacraments, and have published an extended article on his construal of the relationship between Scripture and the work of Jesus Christ.
-I hope in the future to write a further extended article on his doctrine of God and its relation to the wider Reformed tradition.
+I hope in the future to turn my attention to a further extended article on his doctrine of God and its relation to the wider Reformed tradition.

 - the history and theology of the Reformed tradition

 I have a profound passion for the systematic theology of the Reformed tradition in all its historical and doctrinal diversity and as a lived and ecumenical form of Christian faith.
-I have co-edited the Cambridge Companion to Reformed Theology with Professor David Fergusson, and in research articles I have engaged not only with the work of Barth and Schleiermacher but also with the work of figures such as Huldrych Zwingli, John Calvin, Heinrich Bullinger, John McLeod Campbell, Herman Bavinck, and T. F. Torrance.
-I have a particular interest in the way in which this tradition has been received, appropriated, and furthered in Scotland by way of the history (and the present) of its churches and colleges, as well as how it might be constructively developed in future.
+As well as co-editing the Cambridge Companion to Reformed Theology with David Fergusson, I have engaged in research articles not only with the work of Barth and Schleiermacher but also with the work of figures such as Huldrych Zwingli, John Calvin, Heinrich Bullinger, John McLeod Campbell, Herman Bavinck, and T. F. Torrance.
+I have a particular interest in the way in which this tradition has been received, appropriated, and furthered in Scotland - by way of the history (and the present) of its churches and colleges, as well as how it might be constructively developed in future.

 - the central loci of Christian doctrine

 My research has always gravitated towards the core tenets of lived Christian faith - beliefs about God, Jesus Christ, the Spirit, creation, salvation, the church, and the sacraments - and towards exploring their theological meaning, their dogmatic connectedness, and their current relevance.
-My work extends beyond the confines of tradition-specific enquiry, to a broader consideration of the biblical roots, the historical elucidations, and the constructive implications of these doctrines.
+My work extends beyond tradition-specific enquiry to a broader consideration of the biblical roots, the historical elucidations, and the constructive implications of these doctrines.

 Cambridge Companion to Reformed Theology